 For example, if it would take a month and cost 1 million pounds to put in place a control measure that would eliminate the need for one person to work at height on a task that is only going to be carried out once, this would be grossly disproportionate and not reasonably practicable.

-However, there could be other control measures that would be easier to put in place that would minimise the risk, and where these are proportionate they would be reasonably practicable to implement.
+But that doesn't mean you don't need to do anything to control the risk.
+There could be other control measures that would be easier to put in place to minimise the risk.
+Where these measures are proportionate, they would be reasonably practicable to implement.